 - Standardize licenses and register the firm’s workstations including moving away from an insecure LOGMEIN approach to a more secure, encrypted SonicWall VPN (Virtual Private Network), and

-- Implement a reliable onsite system back-up infrastructure. centralizing and securing desktops with complex passwords and other layered security strategies in order to more easily detect any potential intrusions.
+- Implement a reliable onsite system backup infrastructure. centralizing and securing desktops with complex passwords and other layered security strategies in order to more easily detect any potential intrusions.

 This work was completed without ever interrupting user work processes.
 And because SRS’s IT configuration includes numerous failover strategies and never relies on one single piece of hardware, if there is a failure anywhere, users will never be impacted.
 This results in 100% uptime and consistently high availability.

-“Working with Strategic Response Systems helped transform our company and branch offices into a true 21st century enterprise that now embraces technology for the security, reliability, productivity gains and ease of use that SRS’s Infrastructure-as-a Service offers, Perlman continued.
+“Working with Strategic Response Systems helped transform our company and branch offices into a true 21st-century enterprise that now embraces technology for the security, reliability, productivity gains and ease of use that SRS’s Infrastructure-as-a-Service offers, Perlman continued.
 “It took patience on both sides to be sure, but the gains we have realized as a company and the training our staff has received have proven invaluable.”

 Security Enhancement - Once the firm’s IT infrastructure was brought into best-fit technical effectiveness, we engaged our Remote Monitoring and Management solution.
 The customized SRS system ensured state-of-the-art IT security measures were implemented.
 We worked with both end users and the internal IT team to implement hands-on-keyboard protocols to add further levels of holistic IT security.
 This included securing both incoming and outgoing emails.
 For a law firm, reputation is everything – all it would take is for one person’s email to get hacked and used to spam the company’s contacts list to damage the trust it worked so hard to gain.
 Filtering on both sides was crucial.

-IT Team Support - SRS also provided support to the internal IT team in key areas that alleviated them from rank-and-file work such as equipment purchase planning, budget planning and vendor negotiations.
+IT Team Support - SRS also provided support to the internal IT team in key areas that alleviated them from rank-and-file work such as equipment purchase planning, budget planning, and vendor negotiations.
 Technical infrastructure enhancement, IT security, end-user support, and IT team support were woven into a customized, efficient program.

 End User Support - Creating a highly secure environment is more than just hardware and software.
-An emphasis was made on creating an IT-informed workforce by implementing IT solutions at users’ pace and provide proper training and grace period to resolve any learning curves.
-Cybersecurity training in particular has become quite an important aspect of corporate training because all it takes is one bad actor sneaking in to a system to cause quite a lot of harm.
-SRS moved Perlman’s work environment from insecure to secure meaning that by educating staff and implementing various preventive measures, the risk of unintentional/unauthorized virus downloads were virtually eliminated.
+An emphasis was made on creating an IT-informed workforce by implementing IT solutions at users’ pace and providing proper training and a grace period to resolve any learning curves.
+Cybersecurity training in particular has become quite an important aspect of corporate training because all it takes is one bad actor sneaking into a system to cause quite a lot of harm.
+SRS moved Perlman’s work environment from insecure to secure meaning that by educating staff and implementing various preventive measures, the risk of unintentional/unauthorized virus downloads was virtually eliminated.
 Passwords were hardened, access protocols were put in place, and ongoing training resulted in a cyber-savvy workforce that continues to help the company avoid intrusions by knowing what the most current phishing emails look like.